danielsaidi/RichTextKit/README.md

 RichTextKit is a Swift-based library that lets you work with rich text in UIKit, AppKit, and SwiftUI.

+RichTextKit provides multi-platform `RichTextView` and `RichTextEditor` components that let you view and edit rich text.

 RIchTextKit supports changing styles (bold, italic, underline), font, font sizes, colors, alignment, etc. You can also drag and copy in images if you use a data format that allows it.

 RichTextKit is supported by and released with permission from [Oribi](https://oribi.se/en/) and used in [OribiWriter](https://oribi.se/en/apps/oribi-writer/), which is out on iOS and soon on macOS.